Can you guess how many emotions a human can experience?

 As Dr. Watkins explained, most individuals stay stuck in the consciousness state of a nine-year-old, due to the set of rules that the educational system, the society, and the corporate world impose.
 How bizarre is that?

 When a crisis enters our lives (or another intense event), we start asking more questions about the role we play in the world.
-We start paying attention to the emotions and the messages they send to self and others.
+We start paying attention to the emotions and the messages they send to themselves and others.

 When people are ready to face their negative or positive emotions, the inability to verbalize makes this developmental process difficult.
 When in distress, utilizing these emotional tools helps us establish a plan of action.